DerGuru/The-Resonant/New Chapters/Part2/P2-14_Into_the_Network.md

 "That was bigger than we expected," Lina said.
 "Infrastructure like that doesn't happen overnight.
 Malvek's been building this for years."

 "And now we know where it is," Jason added.
 "Which means we're a threat.
-If they realize we were watching—"
+If they realize we were watchingï¿½"

 "They won't," Lina interrupted.
 "We were careful.
 No resonance use.
 No digital traces.
 We were ghosts."

 "Ghosts still cast shadows," Milo said.
-"If they're paranoid enough—and they should be—they'll review security footage.
+"If they're paranoid enoughï¿½and they should beï¿½they'll review security footage.
 Run pattern analysis.
 Look for anomalies."

 "Then we don't give them anomalies to find," Jason said.
 "We go dark.
 No more archive searches.
 No more surveillance.
 We focus on training.
 Getting strong enough to matter."